 It is recommended to put a child safety seat in the middle of the back seat, but that is not possible if you have more than one kid.
 Always place the most vulnerable child, usually the youngest, in the center of the vehicle.

-Child safety seats are a commonly recalled item.
+Child safety seats are commonly recalled items.
 When a child safety seat is defective and under recall, it will show up on the government website that tracks all recalled safety seats in the US.
 Check there regularly for dangerous products that could affect your children.

 Call us today to speak with an experienced and compassionate Miami personal injury attorney.